What is SCDMP?

 Tuscarora Office Building (College-in-the-Woods), Suite 3J

-Yes, the program is available to all students for free of charge
+Yes, the program is available to all Binghamton University students free of charge.

 - Provides a student-centered approach to resolving conflicts

-10. Why should I participate in a conference?
+Why should I participate in a restorative justice conference?

 Participating in a conference will offer everyone involved fuller insight into how the incident, and the choices that inspired the incident, affected the community.
 This process promotes growth by helping persons of concern better understand the impact of their choices and how to make better choices in the future.
 Conferences also give the harmed parties an opportunity to move forward and heal.
 RJ conferences reaffirm the humanity of everyone involved.